intland/swagger-client-bootstrap/swagger-client-sdk/docs/ProjectApi.md

 Deploy a project configuration to a Project

-The configuration file needs to be uploaded to codeBeamer Documents
+The configuration file needs to be uploaded to codebeamer Documents

 ### Example
 ```java